IPDC Finance

 IPDC Finance PLC. (previously known as Industrial Promotion and Development Company of Bangladesh Limited) is a private sector financial institution of the country.
-IPDC Finance, established in 1981, is a public limited company and listed in both Dhaka Stock Exchange and Chittagong Stock Exchange.
+IPDC Finance, established in 1981, is a public limited company and listed on both the Dhaka Stock Exchange and Chittagong Stock Exchange.

 IPDC is the first private sector financial institution of the country.
 The company's products and services ranges from corporate finance and advisory services in corporate sector, middle market supply chain finance in SME sector to retail wealth management and retail finances in retail sector.

 Rizwan Dawood Shams is the managing director of IPDC Finance.

 History

 Industrial Promotion and Development Company of Bangladesh Limited was established in 1981.
 Alliance Holdings Limited was a sponsor shareholder.
 The original shareholders included Aga Khan Fund for Economic Development, BRAC, Commonwealth Development Corporation, Government of Bangladesh, German Investment Corporation, and International Finance Corporation.

 Industrial Promotion and Development Company of Bangladesh Limited issued its IPO in 2006.

 Ayub Quadri, chairman of IPDC Finance, launched the first asset-backed securitised bond in Bangladesh on 9 November 2004 with M Saifur Rahman, Minister of Finance.

 Salehuddin Ahmed, governor of Bangladesh Bank, expressed concern over 22.86 percent of Industrial Promotion and Development Company of Bangladesh Limited's outstanding loans were classified in August 2007.
 Masih-ul-Huq Chowdhury was appointed managing director of Industrial Promotion and Development Company of Bangladesh Limited in 2008.

 Md Mominul Islam was appointed managing director in 2012, he had been serving as head of operations since 2006.

 In December 2016, Industrial Promotion and Development Company of Bangladesh rebranded itself as IPDC Finance under CEO Mominul Islam.
 It partnered with Narail Express Foundation of Mashrafe Mortaza for a three year period in 2018.
 Md.
 Abdul Karim, former chairman of the National Board of Revenue, was appointed chairman of IPDC Finance in 2020.

 In 2023, IPDC Finance had 70.57 billion BDT in advance portfolio, lease, and loans.
 It ranked number one on the 2022, 2023 and 2024 Bangladesh Bank's Sustainability Rating for finance companies.
 Kazi Mahmood Sattar was appointed chairman of IPDC Finance in 2022.

 Mominul Islam resigned from the post of CEO and managing director of IPDC Finance in 2023.
 The company had seen a 70 percent reduction in profits that year.
 Rizwan Dawood Shams was appointed managing director of IPDC Finance.
 Ariful Islam, representing Ayesha Abed Foundation in the board of directors, was appointed chairman of IPDC Finance.
 Bangladesh Bank honored it for financing Biological Effluent Treatment Plant for the garments industry.
 It donated to the Prime Minister's Education Assistance Trust.
 An arrest warrant was issued against Arifa Parvin Zaman Moushumi, actress, for dishonoring a check to IPDC Finance.

 Bangladesh Securities and Exchange Commission found investor Abul Khayer Hiru hiked up the price of the shares of IPDC Finance through market manipulation and cricketer Shakib Al Hasan was possibly involved.